Would you know if your dog had worms?

-Probiotics help maintain a good balance of healthy gut bacteria and can strengthen your dog’s immune system and help him keep worms at bay.
+Probiotics help maintain a good balance of healthy gut bacteria.
+They can strengthen your dog’s immune system and help him keep worms at bay.

-Digestive enzymes also provide additional support for your dog’s digestive system to help him eliminate parasites.
+Digestive enzymes also provide extra support to the digestive system to help get rid of parasites.